SujalSinghNegi/Create-Ui-Elements-on-Request-from-backend/README.md

 This APP creates the UI element on Demand from the user, and then add to the layout.
+A Text Watcher is added when the both the field of viewType with correct View and Label is filled then the color of create button changes to green otherwise grey.
+And creates a view accordingly.

 ## What is a TextWatcher?